-The Shoobx platform includes over 50 workflows that generate legal documents that are automatically saved to your data room.
+The Shoobx platform includes over 50 workflows that generate legal documents that can be reviewed by your outside counsel and executed on the platform.
+Once complete, these documents are automatically saved to your data room, and data from those documents populates reports like your cap table.
 This article will explain what workflows are and how they work.

 What is a Workflow?

-- A workflow is a process on Shoobx that will allow you to electronically create, upload, sign, and/or review legal documents.
+- A workflow is a process that will allow you to electronically create, upload, sign, and/or review legal documents.

-- The first page of a workflow will contain some helpful information on the subject of the workflow and may include links to Toolbx knowledge base articles.
+- The first page of a workflow will contain some helpful information on the subject of the workflow and may include links to Toolbx knowledge base articles or other resources.

-- A few examples of the documents that can be uploaded or generated on Shoobx via a workflow include:
+- A few examples of the documents that can be uploaded or generated via a workflow include:

-- Equity: Stock Incentive Plans, Stock Option Agreements, Restricted Stock Agreements, and Founder Restricted Stock Agreements.
+- Equity: Stock Incentive Plans, Stock Option Agreements, Restricted Stock Agreements, and Warrants.

 - Human Resources: Offer Letters, Employee Confidentiality and Assignment Agreements, and IP Contribution Agreements.